AlexG256-droid/MyPortfolio/About.md

 The computer asks the user for a rematch after the game is done after calling the is_won function.
 If the user says yes, a new game will start and everything will be undone (except for the leaderboard info).
 If the user says no, the terminal will be killed.

+NOTE: Run this project using the memory_game.py file